adrs0049/funpy/ReadMe.md

 Periodic functions approximated using Fourier series are supported.
 A periodic function is created by specifying a type when creating a Fun object.
-Periodic functions are currently slower than their Chebyshev counter parts, since less of their operations are implemented in cython. **Warning:** The memory layout appears no longer persistent with newer versions of numpy, which confuses various cython extensions.
+Periodic functions are currently slower than their Chebyshev counter parts, since less of their operations are implemented in cython. **Warning:** Periodic function support has many more rough edges, further the memory layout appears to be less persistent in newer versions of numpy, which confuses some of the cython extensions.
+This strongly suggest we finally need to change the memory layout.

 ```
 import numpy as np